yukoba/nd4j/getstarted.md

 To test which version of Java you have (and whether you have it at all), type the following into your command line:

 		java -version

-## <a id="scala">Scala</a>

-You can work with ND4J via a [Scala API](http://nd4j.org/scala.html).
-Scala is a multiparadigm language with a strong static type system that runs on the JVM.
-As such, Scala has functional programming features similar to Scheme and Haskell as well as OOP features like Java, and its structure keeps programs concise.
-You can use Java libraries with Scala.
-There are neural net examples you can run written in Scala, and it's required for the Spark implementation.

-To test which version of Scala you have (and whether you have it at all), type the following into your command line:

-		scala -version

-To install Scala, please visit the [Scala download page](http://www.scala-lang.org/download/2.10.4.html).

 ## <a id="maven">Maven</a>